MicrosoftDocs/power-automate-docs/articles/minit/statistical-operations.md

 ## STATS([Aggregate]*,[Type]**)

-returns calculated process statistics according to the selected aggregation and type of statistics
+Returns calculated process statistics according to the selected aggregation and type of statistics.

 **Supported context:** process